 When is it too late?

-Age 13 is around the time many players are trying out for high school soccer and it’s just going to be tough if you never got that training outside of your team training.
+It’s going to be very tough if you never got that training outside of your team training.

 Will privates help?